 There are lots websites about the National Film Registry.
 Why did I do this one?

-It’s true that there are several other Film Registry websites, but none of them, including the official NFR website, give much information about how to see the films.
+It’s true that there are several other Film Registry websites, but none of them, including the official NFR website, give much information about how to see the films on the Registry.
 It isn’t difficult to track down most of the titles, but there are several which, while they are out there, are quite hard to find.
 I want to make it easier for people interested in seeing the films that have been added to the Registry to see them.

 Also, while many of the other online resources, including the official site and the Wikipedia page, include the complete list of titles on the Registry, mine is the only one I know of that lists the directors of the films—a helpful feature, especially when you sort by Director.
 I hope that the Label and Format columns are similarly helpful.